akemin-dayo/make-mb41-osx/README.md

 ### Okay, so how do I use this?

 #### Preparing the installer USB
+1. Find a USB flash drive or other storage medium that has **at least 7.5 GB of free space.**
-1. Make sure you have your desired OS X installer downloaded from the App Store and placed in `/Applications/`.
+1. Make sure you have your desired OS X installer downloaded from the App Store and preferably placed in `/Applications/`.
 1. Open Terminal
 1. `git clone https://github.com/angelXwind/make-mb41-osx.git`
 1. `cd make-mb41-osx`
 1. `sudo ./make-mb41-osx 10.10` (or `10.11`, but because USB is broken, there is no point in creating a 10.11 installer with this tool, for now)
+    1. If your OS X installer is not placed in `/Applications/`, you may specify the path to it after the OS X version.
+For example, `sudo ./make-mb41-osx 10.10 "/Volumes/iODD-2531/macOS Installers/Install OS X 10.10.5 Yosemite.app"`
 1. Enter in the disk number of your USB in the prompt that appears. **WARNING: ALL DATA WILL BE LOST ON THE DISK NUMBER YOU ENTER!**
 1. Sit back, and wait. **Note: During the process, Finder may open the installer USB — this does NOT mean it is complete.**
 1. After it completes, eject the USB and plug into your MacBook4,1.